 If you come across any problems with a public right of way such as damaged signs, blocked access or permanent flooding, to give some examples, you can report these to City of York Council on 01904 551550 or email@example.com.

-All these documents are in the public domain and can be found on the City of York Council website.
+As at February 2023 there is one outstanding DMMO in our Parish of which further details can be found below.
+All the documents relating to this case are in the public domain and can be found on the City of York Council website.

 DMMO - Dunnington Footpath 7 to Common Road:

 On 25 June 2021 City of York Council sealed a definitive map modification order recording a public footpath from Common Road to Dunnington public footpath 7 (see letter dated 22 July 2021 (PDF file)).

 Following the consultation period, which ended on 3 September 2021, a total of four objections were received.
 City of York Council is now trying to contact people who have used this route during the period 1984-2004, and completed a user evidence statement form, to conduct witness interviews to build up a fuller picture of how the route was used.
 As objections have been received this matter will need to go to the Secretary of State for determining which will not be until the beginning of next year at the earliest.

 In the meantime if anyone would like to complete a user evidence statement form (PDF file) for the period 1984-2004 they can still do so in accordance with the guidance notes (PDF file).
 At present the Statement of Case is being written and assembled by the City of York Council and once it has been sent to the Secretary of State they will respond regarding further proceedings.